Azure-Samples/active-directory-dotnetcore-daemon-v2/3-Using-KeyVault/README.md

 To authenticate to Key Vault using your Azure VM, you must first grant it permissions to Key Vault using the **Key Vault Access Policies**.
 To do that, follow the steps:

-1. On Azure Portal, note the name of the Azure VM where you deployed the daemon application.
+1. On Microsoft admin center, note the name of the Azure VM where you deployed the daemon application.
 1. [Enable managed identity on the virtual machine](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/qs-configure-portal-windows-vm).
-1. On Azure Portal, navigate to **Key Vaults** and select the one that you want the daemon application's VM to access.
+1. On Microsoft admin center, navigate to **Key Vaults** and select the one that you want the daemon application's VM to access.
 1. Then click on **Access policies** menu and click on **+Add Access Policy**.
 1. Select an adequate template from the dropdown "Configure from template" (ie "Secret & Certificate Management") or set the permissions manually (this sample requires the permission **GET** for Secret and Certificate to be checked).
 1. For **Select principal**, search for the Azure VM *name* or *ObjectId*, select it and click on **Select** button.